Stock market today: Back down goes Wall Street as Big Tech resumes its slide

-NEW YORK (AP) — Back down goes Wall Street, and its former superstars are once again leading the way.
+NEW YORK (AP) — Back down goes Wall Street, and its former superstars are once again leading the way on Tuesday.

-The S&P 500 is down 1.1% in morning trading.
-It's coming off a dizzying ride where it tumbled 10% from its record and then rallied for two straight days.
-The Dow Jones Industrial Average was down 211 points, or 0.5%., as of 10:20 a.m.
-Eastern time, and the Nasdaq composite was 1.9% lower.
+The S&P 500 is down 1.3% in midday trading.
+It's the latest swerve in a scary ride where it tumbled by 10% from its record and then rallied for two straight days.
+The Dow Jones Industrial Average was down 325 points, or 0.8%., as of 11 a.m.
+Eastern time, and the Nasdaq composite was 2.1% lower.

-Tesla was one of the heaviest weights on the market after falling 6%.
-The electric-vehicle maker's stock has been struggling on worries that its brand has become too intertwined with Elon Musk, who has been leading efforts to cut spending by the U.S. government.
-EV rivals, meanwhile, continue to chip away at its sales.
-China's BYD on Monday announced an ultra fast EV charging system that it says is nearly as quick as a gasoline fill-up.
+Tesla was one of the heaviest weights on the market after falling 6.1%.
+The electric-vehicle maker's stock has been struggling on worries that it will lose sales because of anger at its CEO, Elon Musk, who has been leading efforts to cut spending by the U.S. government.
+EV rivals, meanwhile, continue to chip away at its business.
+China's BYD on Monday announced an ultra-fast charging system that it says is nearly as quick as a gasoline fill-up.

-The drop for Big Tech continues a trend that's taken hold in the market's recent sell-off: Stocks whose momentum had earlier seemed unstoppable have since dropped sharply after criticism built that they had simply become too expensive.
+The drop for Big Tech continues a trend that's taken hold in the market's recent sell-off: Stocks whose momentum had earlier seemed unstoppable have since dropped sharply following criticism that they had simply grown too expensive.

 These stocks have been among the biggest losers as Wall Street retrenches amid uncertainty about what President Donald Trump's trade war will do to the economy.
-Trump's rat -a- tat announcements on tariffs and other policies have economists worried that U.S. households and businesses could hold back on spending, which would hurt the economy.
+Trump's rat -a- tat announcements on tariffs and other policies have created worries that U.S. households and businesses could hold back on their spending, which would hurt the economy.

 It all makes the calculus different for the Federal Reserve, which is beginning its latest meeting on interest-rate policy and will make its announcement on Wednesday.

-The Fed could lower its main interest rate, which would make it easier for U.S. businesses and households to borrow, which in turn could boost the economy.
-But lower interest rates can also push up inflation, and U.S. consumers have already been bracing for higher inflation because of tariffs.
+The Fed could lower its main interest rate, which would make it easier for U.S. businesses and households to borrow.
+That in turn could boost the economy.
+But lower interest rates can also push inflation upward, and U.S. consumers have already begun bracing for higher inflation because of tariffs.

 Japan’s Nikkei 225 rose 1.2%.
 Investors expect the Bank of Japan to keep its benchmark interest rate unchanged at a monetary policy board meeting due to wrap up Wednesday.

 Trading on Indonesia's stock exchange was suspended temporarily as the benchmark JSX tumbled as much as 6%.
-But it bounced back a bit, falling 3.8%.
+But it later pared the loss to 3.8%.

-Investors have been selling shares in state-owned banks after the government launched a sovereign wealth fund, called Danantara, that so far has not proven popular.
-Worries over tariff increases and other risks have also shaken confidence in the economy, said Budi Frensidy, a professor at the University of Indonesia.
+Investors have been sending shares of state-owned banks lower after the government launched a sovereign wealth fund, called Danantara, that so far has not proven popular.
+Worries over U.S. tariffs and other risks have also shaken confidence in the economy of the world's fourth-most populous nation, said Budi Frensidy, a professor at the University of Indonesia.

 AP writers Matt Ott, Yuri Kageyama and Niniek Karmini contributed to this report.